frida/cryptoshark/README.md

 ### Building OpenSSL

-- Download the latest openssl tarball and extract it next to the CryptoShark repo.
+- Download the latest openssl tarball and extract it next to the Cryptoshark repo.

-- Change to that directory and run: `..\CryptoShark\tools\01-build-openssl.bat`.
+- Change to that directory and run: `..\Cryptoshark\tools\01-build-openssl.bat`.

 ### Building Qt